Close Search

 New Hampshire Canadian Moose

 There is a combination of problems for moose that range from habitat loss to winter ticks and brain worm disease.
 New Hampshire Fish and Game is being very conservative with the moose permits.
-They cut all permits in units G, H1, H2 North, H2 South, I1, I2, J1, J2, and K. They are also proposing to keep the same permit numbers as the 2021 hunt season.
+There are not any permits in units D2, E1, E2, E3, F, G, H1, H2 North, H2 South, I1, I2, J1, J2, and K.

 When applying for a moose permit in New Hampshire, you can list every available moose unit in order of preference.
 If you want to assure you have a good hunt if you draw a New Hampshire tag, we recommend you apply in the top units, which are A2, B, A1, and C2.
 These units are mostly owned by private paper companies that are constantly logging, thus creating great habitat, and they allow access.
 If you can get around well and can handle a physically demanding hunt, then C1 and A1 are good units to list on your application.
 If you want a physically easier hunt, then only apply for A2, B, and C2.
 These areas all have 0.62-1.62 moose per square mile densities, which is better than many areas in Canada.
-Other notable units are D1 and D2.
 These units will produce a good bull, but you are going to have to spend more days afield to find the bull you want.